symfony/symfony-docs/form/form_customization.rst

   styles.
-* `bootstrap_3_horizontal_layout.html.twig`_, it's similar to the previous theme, but the CSS classes applied are the ones used to display the forms horizontally (i.e. the label and the widget in the same row).
+* `bootstrap_3_horizontal_layout.html.twig`_, it's similar to the previous theme, but the CSS classes applied are the ones used to display the forms horizontally (e.g. the label and the widget in the same row).
 * `bootstrap_4_layout.html.twig`_, same as ``bootstrap_3_layout.html.twig``, but
   updated for `Bootstrap 4 CSS framework`_ styles.
 * `bootstrap_4_horizontal_layout.html.twig`_, same as ``bootstrap_3_horizontal_layout.html.twig``